ignacioj/mftf/README.md

 The copy is made by reading the data from the clusters so that you can copy protected system files or files in use.
 (Imports from "kernel32.dll":	CloseHandle, CreateFile, ReadFile, SetFilePointerEx).

-The initial delay is due to the creation of a dictionary with full file paths.
+The initial delay is due to the creation of a dictionary with full file paths. -k  option will keep the session open and the origins will be cached.
+Successive queries will benefit from a higher response speed.
+You can change the origin and return without time penalty.

 Examples: